zefciu/ralph_assets/doc/quickstart.rst

 ---------

 Support can be assigned to a device.
-On the asset form page, there is the possibility of marking device that requires a support.
+On the asset form page, there is the option of marking device that requires a support.
 This is valuable information that helps you better manage supports.